 Inattention of CDS market participants to equity markets is another plausible explanation.
 If traders in the CDS market are motivated by liquidity considerations, and if investor attention is a scarce resource (Della Vigna and Pollet (2007), Barber and Odean (2008), Cohen and Frazzini (2008)) then CDS traders will be less attentive than equity traders to events of common concern.
 Consistent with this hypothesis, we show that the response of credit protection returns to stock returns is much faster immediately after regular corporate earnings announcements, when, presumably, equity and CDS traders are more likely to pay attention (Frazzini and Lamont (2006)).
-As part of our empirical approach, we construct a placebo sample by matching each earnings announcement to a different day where the equity return for the same firm is of similar magnitude.
-Comparing our sample of earnings announcements to this placebo sample ensures that the more rapid response following earnings announcements is not due to larger variation in equity returns or potential differences in transaction costs.
+As part of our empirical approach, we control for other potential determinants of CDS response speed, such as magnitude of the equity return and equity market turnover.